-Thermochemical and biochemical processes are used to convert biomass into useful energy and sustainable.
-Thermoconversion processes comprises the burning of biomass in an environment rich in oxygen or air absence, where types and fuel properties, process conditions, particles size, air flow rate and fuel moisture affect directly the combustion characteristics, altering the generation and heat transfer and the rates of reaction.
-The combustion chamber temperature has a role important in the biomasses combustion, because this exerts large influence in the thermal processes efficiency, products yield and composition of the generated products.
-For this reason, this paper aims to investigate the temperature behavior inside of the combustion chamber of a Drop Tube Furnace (DTF) for the thermochemical processes (conventional combustion, pyrolysis and two typical oxy-fuel combustion atmospheres), when five Brazilian biomasses (pine sawdust, sugarcane bagasse, coffee and rice husk, and tucumā seed) are employed.
+Thermochemical and biochemical processes are used to convert biomass into useful and sustainable energy.
+Thermoconversion processes comprises the burning of biomass in an environment rich in oxygen or air absence {please recap}, where types and fuel properties, process conditions, particles size, air flow rate and fuel moisture affect directly the combustion characteristics, altering the generation and heat transfer and the rates of reaction.
+The combustion chamber temperature has a role important {please recap} in the biomasses combustion, because this exerts large influence in the thermal processes efficiency, products yield and composition of the generated products.
+For this reason, this paper aims to investigate the temperature behavior in the combustion chamber of a Drop Tube Furnace (DTF) for the thermochemical processes (conventional combustion, pyrolysis and two typical oxy-fuel combustion atmospheres), when five Brazilian biomasses (pine sawdust, sugarcane bagasse, coffee and rice husk, and tucumã seed) are employed.
 Such monitoring in situ was performed using two thermocouples located inside the furnace: one in the upper and other in bottom part.
-Results showed that for the different biomasses and atmospheres, it was observed a trend in the internal temperature variations and residence times measured by thermocouples, which can be related to biomass feeding system and specific furnace operation conditions.
+Results showed that for the different biomasses and atmospheres, it was observed a trend in the internal temperature variations and residence times measured by thermocouples, which can be related to biomass feeding system and specific furnace operation conditions {please recap}.

-Keywords: pyrolysis, oxy-fuel combustion, thermal processes, simulation, efficiency, gases composition.
+29 Keywords: pyrolysis, oxy-fuel combustion, thermal processes, simulation,

+30 efficiency, gases composition.